Visa Traveler

 • US visa must be a long-term visa issued for 3 or more years (US visas issued for less than 3 years are not accepted)

-• After entering Kyrgyzstan this way, you can only reenter Kyrgyzstan again after 21 days.
+• After entering Kyrgyzstan this way, you can only re-enter Kyrgyzstan after 21 days.

 • Official source: Ministry of Foreign Affairs of Kyrgyzstan